MillburnHacks/millburnhacks.github.io/README.md

 }
 ```

-A club should also have a description.md file stored as "gs://club/:clubID/description.md"
+A club should also have a description.md file stored as "gs://club/:clubID/description.md" and
+an image.png file next to it.

 An event has the following structure: